-This book explores how the State can play a role as an enabler of citizen-led social innovations, to accelerate the shift to viable sustainable and socially just lifestyles.
+This book explores how the State can play a role as an enabler of citizens-led social innovations, to accelerate the shift to sustainable and socially just lifestyles.

 This book will appeal to all those interested in driving societal change and social innovation to ensure a sustainable and socially just future for all.

 Table of Contents

 1. The dusk of the consumer society and the role of social innovation

 2. Obstructing myths